-Underwriting Proceeds to

-Price to Discounts and AnaptysBio,
+Price to Public Underwriting Discounts and Commissions(1) Proceeds to AnaptysBio, Inc.

-Public Commissions (1) Inc.

 Per Share \$ \$ \$

 Total \$ \$ \$

 (1) See "Underwriting" for a description of the compensation payable to the underwriters.

 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.